At papaeya, we are travel experts who make games about travel.

 Why It’s Great:

-From the creator of Ticket to Ride, Airlines Europe is a refined economic strategy game where players invest in competing airline companies across Europe.
-It captures the thrill of corporate maneuvering, stock speculation, and route optimization, all in a sleek, accessible format.
-The rules are elegant, making it great for both seasoned strategists and newer players.
+From the creator of Ticket to Ride, Airlines Europe is a polished economic strategy game where players invest in competing airline companies across the continent.
+It combines elegant rules with deep decision-making, capturing the thrill of corporate maneuvering, stock speculation, and route optimization — great for both seasoned strategists and newcomers.

 🛩 4.
 Jet Set (2008)